raywhite/pico-dom/README.md

 - **node** (`object`) - **node** (`object`) - the root node of the AST to reduce.

 The `reduce` method functions in a manner analogous to [`Array.prototype.reduce`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) - The callback function `fn` will be passed the initial value `i` or the return value of the previous invokation, as well as the the current node; `fn(i, node)`.
 The order of iteration through the tree is from the most deeply nested child of `node` to the least deeply nested, and finally `node` itself.
 Note that each node is cloned internally to avoid mutation.

+The order in which arguments are passed to `reduce` is designed to allow for partial application using `Function.prototype.bind`.

 ### **compose(...*fns*)**